QubesOS/qubes-doc/user/templates/minimal-templates.rst

 - :doc:`USB qube </user/advanced-topics/usb-qubes>`, such as the template for ``sys-usb``: ``qubes-usb-proxy`` to provide USB devices to other Qubes and ``qubes-input-proxy-sender`` to provide keyboard or mouse input to dom0.

-- `VPN qube <https://forum.qubes-os.org/t/19061>`__: Use the ``dnf search "NetworkManager VPN plugin"`` command to look up the VPN packages you need, based on the VPN technology you’ll be using, and install them.
+- :topic:`VPN qube <19061>`: Use the ``dnf search "NetworkManager VPN plugin"`` command to look up the VPN packages you need, based on the VPN technology you’ll be using, and install them.
 Some GNOME related packages may be needed as well.
-After creation of a machine based on this template, follow the `VPN instructions <https://forum.qubes-os.org/t/19061#set-up-a-proxyvm-as-a-vpn-gateway-using-networkmanager>`__ to configure it.
+After creation of a machine based on this template, follow the :topic:`VPN instructions <19061#set-up-a-proxyvm-as-a-vpn-gateway-using-networkmanager>` to configure it.

 - ``default-mgmt-dvm``: requires ``qubes-core-agent-passwordless-root`` and ``qubes-mgmt-salt-vm-connector``.

 To manage fedora-39-minimal templates with salt, you may need to install ``python3-urllib3`` in older versions of the template.
-(This package is already installed in recent builds: see `discussion <https://github.com/QubesOS/qubes-issues/issues/8806>`__.)
+(This package is already installed in recent builds: see :issue:`discussion <8806>`.)

 In Qubes 4.0, additional packages from the ``qubes-core-agent`` suite may be needed to make the customized minimal template work properly.
 These packages are: